minbiocabanon/shieldfoxuino/README.md

 The device check if GPS position is inside an round area centered on an custom coordinates.
 When device is outside this area, a message alert is through Sigfox to your server.
 Server application can warn you by email or SMS.

+##Daily report
+Each day, shieldfoxuino send a message as a keepalive message.
+Message is the same as the geofencing message.

 ##Analog inputs